 I completed my PhD in mathematics at Rensselaer Polytechnic Institute where I was advised by Yangyang Xu and mentored by Jie Chen.
-My research focus was on providing complexity analysis for first-order optimization methods in decentralized computing environments.
+My research focused on providing complexity analysis for first-order optimization methods in decentralized computing environments.

 My resume is available upon request.